brusherr/brusherr/README.md

 You can't change me, but you can teach me.

-What i can do in programming -> still nothing.
+What i can do in programming -> basic things.

 Learning -> HTML > CSS > JS